matheus-cosentino/NovaVir/README.md

 ```

 **Caution**:
-After the whole workflom is finished, data will be keepted.
-In case of interested in mantaining the data after the run, use the following command:
+After the whole workflow is finished, data will be keepted.
+In case of interested in deleting the data after the run, use the following command:

 ```shell
 bash DiscoVir.sh --input <DIR> --output <DIR> --sra <FILE> --remove-download